-Jeremy has gone back to Australia.
-He left early Wednesday morning.
-We both acknowledged the strangeness of the week and the palpable sense of sorrow and loss.
-Bowie really was our hero.
+Jeremy goes back to Australia.
+He leaves early Wednesday morning.
+We both acknowledge the strangeness of the week and the palpable sense of sorrow and loss.
+Bowie really is our hero.

-“So weird I was here, in Berlin, this week…” he whispered as we hugged goodbye.
+“So weird I was here, in Berlin, this week…” he whispers as we hug goodbye.

 He and I are a bit ‘fey’.
 We needed to be together, for this.

 Farewell to “The Cosmic Yob”.